jongvnnar/vef2-2022-v4/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm coverage` - NOT from cra

+Launches the test runner in the interactive watch mode.\
+Shows coverage for all js or jsx files in the source folder.

 ### `npm run build`